Important Information and General Notes | Canada

 General Instructions for the Installer

-- All specified products must be installed according to the instructions in this catalogue.
+- All specified products must be installed according to the instructions in this catalogue and on our website.
 Incorrect quantity, size, placement, or type may cause the product to fail.

 - Use the materials specified in the installation instructions.
 Substitution of or failure to use specified materials may cause the connection to fail.

-- Install products in the position specified in the catalogue.
+- Install products in the position specified in the catalogue and on our website.

-- Do not alter installation procedures from those set forth in this catalogue.
+- Do not alter installation procedures from those set forth in this catalogue and on our website.

-- Some hardened fasteners may have premature failure if exposed to moisture.
-These fasteners are recommended to be used in dry interior applications.
+- Some components may have premature failure if exposed to moisture.
+These components are recommended to be used in dry interior applications.
+Read and follow the corrosion information in this catalogue and on our website.

 - Use proper safety equipment.